tl-its-umich-edu/ar-sandbox/Unity/2019.1/AR Foundation Template/README.md

 ## Packages

-- AR Foundation version 2.1.0 has been added
+- AR Foundation version 2.1.0 preview 3 has been added
-- ARKit XR Plugin version 2.1.0 has been added
+- ARKit XR Plugin version 2.1.0 preview 5 has been added

 ## Build Settings